mosets/docs/what-is-new.md

 New module showing listing owners.

+## Reviews RSS Feed {#reviews-rss-feed}

+Supports individual listing reviews RSS feed.

 ## Miscellaneous {#miscellaneous}
 - An indicator is shown in "Notes' tab when there are listing notes while editing listing in back-end.
 - A new config to add secondary sorting in All Listings page.
 - An all new audio player field type that supports audio playing in mobile devices.
+- 3.8.3: Ability to sort by more core fields in All Listings, Advanced Search and Filter Search results page.